Camp Nyoda: Camp Nyoda today

-The camping season at Nyoda lasts a total of six weeks, from early July through mid-August.
-While younger girls can stay for one, two or three-week sessions, many girls stay for the whole six-week season.
+The camping season at Nyoda lasts six weeks, from early July through mid-August.
+While younger girls can stay for one, two, or three-week sessions, many girls stay for the whole six-week season.
 Most Nyoda campers hail from New Jersey and nearby states, though some travel much further, even internationally.
-Many current campers were preceded at Nyoda by their sisters, cousins, mothers, aunts and grandmothers, and alumnae of both older and more recent generations are involved in leadership and service roles each summer.
+Many current campers were preceded at Nyoda by their sisters, cousins, mothers, aunts, and grandmothers, and alumnae of both older and more recent generations are involved in leadership and service roles each summer.

-As many as 100 campers, ages 7-15, can live at Camp Nyoda at a given time, and they are divided into bungalow groups by age.
+As many as 100 campers, ages 7–15, can live at Camp Nyoda at a given time, and they are divided into bungalow groups by age.
 Each group of campers is led by three to five Nyoda counselors, most of whom were campers themselves.
 The counselors live in the bungalows with the campers and run Nyoda´s activities.
-The on-site administrative and support team includes the Camp Director and Assistant Director, the camp nurse, and kitchen and grounds personnel.
-Daily activities include swimming, boating, tennis, archery, dance, dramatics, hiking and horseback riding.
+The on-site administrative and support team includes the Camp Director, Assistant Director, camp nurse, and kitchen and grounds personnel.
+Daily activities include swimming, boating, tennis, archery, dance, dramatics, hiking, and horseback riding.
 Meals and evening activities are camp-wide events.
 Singing is an integral part of life at Nyoda - at activities, during meals, as part of theatrical productions, and at Goodnight Circle (a time for quiet reflection before bed).

 Camp Nyoda dropped its Camp Fire affiliation in the early 1950s, decades before the national organization expanded its membership to include boys, and has chosen to continue as an all-girls camp to this day.
-However, Camp Fire traditions, such as a weekly Council Fire and a non-denominational chapel service on Sundays, are still mainstays of the Nyoda summer schedule.
+However, Camp Fire traditions, such as a weekly Council Fire and non-denominational chapel service on Sundays, are still mainstays of the Nyoda summer schedule.
 Nyoda's core values find their source in WO-HE-LO, Camp Fire's original watchword, which stands for work, health and love.